Sakharova Prospekt, Moscow (Summer 2019)

 July 11: Reform in the Russian Empire

-Steven Nafziger (2016) “Decentralization, Fiscal Structure, and Local State Capacity in Late-Imperial Russia” in Economic History of Warfare and State Formation, Springer, Chapter 3.
+Steven Nafziger (2016) “Decentralization, Fiscal Structure, and Local State Capacity in Late-Imperial Russia” in Economic History of Warfare and State Formation, Springer.

 Paul Castañeda Dower, Evgeny Finkel, Scott Gehlbach & Steven Nafziger (2018) “Collective Action and Representation in Autocracies: Evidence from Russia’s Great Reforms,” American Political Science Review 112 (1).